serai-dex/serai/docs/integrations/Instructions.md

 ### Serialization

   - Numbers are exclusively unsigned and encoded as compact integers under SCALE.
-If omitted, `0`.
   - Enums are prefixed by an ordinal byte of their type, followed by their actual values.
   - Vectors are prefixed by their length.
-If omitted, `vec![]`.
-  - Instruction fields are numbered and sequentially encoded, each prefixed by an ordinal byte.
-All other fields are sequentially encoded with no markers.
+  - In Instruction fields are numbered and sequentially encoded, allowing omission, each prefixed by an ordinal byte.
+This is due to its fields being more frequently omitted than not, making their presence what's notable.
+  - All other types have their fields sequentially encoded with no markers.

 Certain fields may be omitted depending on the network in question.